Euren/2017-CS-Programming-Plan/README.md

 ## 1. [COMPLETED 12/19/16] Learn Git/Github to upload code for practice.
 [COMPLETED]

-## 2. Learn C programming basics and how machines interpret code (Finish by mid-January)
+## 2. Learn C programming basics and how machines interpret code (Finish by end of January)
 	- The C Programming Language Book [MOVED TO REFERENCE]
 	- Write Great Code (Computer Architectgure) [MOVED TO REFERENCE]
 	- C Programming Language Fundamentals [COMPLETED]